OlatundeOla/tech-assessment/README.md

 Constraints considerations
 ------------------------------

 •	The processing time is a function of the input file size and the environment on which the file is processed.
-If this is run locally then expect a bit expect performance issue otherwise no issues when run a environment where scaling is a priority
+If this is run locally then expect a bit of performance issues otherwise no issues when run on an environment where scaling is a priority
 •	The python script is executed  with version 2.7 and later